 And the best part of Moodle is its humongous community where you can share ideas, ask questions, get insights on how others are training employees, and more.

-From the land down under, Looop is a very intuitive LMS platform that enables trainers to deliver online training.
+From the land down under, Looop is a very intuitive Learning Management System that enables trainers to deliver online training.

-With Looop, it is fairly easy to set up and assign courses to employees and it has a great user experience across all devices like mobiles, tablets, and computers.
+With Looop training tool, it is fairly easy to set up and assign courses to employees and it has a great user experience across all devices like mobiles, tablets, and computers.

 Looop is designed to ensure learning can be found quickly and easily and is completely in context to the organization.
 Especially when employees want to find answers quickly and on their own, Looop’s course or resource search will go a long way in increasing learner productivity.